jliszka/jliszka.github.com/_posts/2013-12-18-bayesian-networks-and-causality.md

     AB  9.62% #########
      O 22.71% ######################

-This is pretty fun to play around with.
+This is pretty fun to play around with!

 ### Causal fallacies